 A total of 30 OPPD personnel and 42 contracted tree trimmers from the utility assisted Tampa Electric and Jacksonville Electric, both of whom were hit hard by the hurricane.
 Each OPPD group consisted of 12 lineworkers, two mechanics, a supervisor and the tree crews.

 The OPPD personnel met up in Rockport, Mo., and formed a caravan to head south.
 The 21-hour trip is the furthest OPPD has sent crews in mutual aid support.
 Mutual aid is when other utilities help with power restoration efforts following natural disasters.

-OPPD was the recipient of mutual aid in June after a strong summer storm knocked out power to 76,500 customers and caused widespread damage to the transmission system.
+OPPD received mutual aid in June 2017, after a strong summer storm knocked out power to 76,500 customers and caused widespread damage to the transmission system.

-Typically, OPPD’s mutual aid efforts are limited to within 500 miles of the service territory, with exceptions made for certain catastrophic events or where crews with unique skill sets are needed.
+Typically, OPPD limits its mutual aid efforts to within 500 miles of its service territory.
+Catastrophic events or situations that need crews with unique skill are a couple exceptions.

-Before being dispatched to Florida, the furthest OPPD crews had sent crews in mutual aid efforts was in 2012 for Hurricane Sandy, where about 10 million customers in 21 states were left without power.
+Prior to Irma, the furthest distance OPPD crews traveled was in 2012 for Hurricane Sandy, where about 10 million customers in 21 states were without power.

 OPPD’s Jerry Benedict was one of seven cable splicers who went to New York City to help restore power.
 The city was in need of experienced splicers to help repair underground vaults in the Big Apple.
 Benedict said there are unique challenges awaiting crews.